 The convergence of parallel lines in photographs is a misconception that, if used well, can help develop a greater sense of depth to an image.
 We know railway tracks are parallel, but in many photographs, they do not appear to be.

 This is all a matter of perspective.
 Where you stand with your camera to photograph parallels determines how they look in your pictures.
 When your camera is also parallel to the plane the lines travel on, they will not appear to converge.
 To photograph a railroad track like this, you’d need a drone or be standing at a right angle to the tracks.

 To photograph a tall building and keep its vertical lines from converging, you’d need to have your camera level with it.
 The alternatives are using a tilt-shift lens or bellows when taking the photo.
 Or correcting the convergence in post-production.

-Be careful to use converging lines well in your photographs.
+Key Tip: Be careful to use converging lines well in your photographs.
 It’s easy to reproduce tired clichés with this technique.

 6. Leading Lines Draw Viewer’s Eyes Into Your Photographs